SICKAG/sick_tdc-e-developers-documentation/README.md

 ## Interface Snippets
 The interface snippets, divided into sections pertaining the interface the service the application uses, are meant to be a help for starting application development with said service.
 Most examples are made with either Python or Go, with an additional Node-RED application as an alternative.

+## Examples
+The examples contain more complex project examples that showcase various interfaces, technologies and services to fulfill their functionalities.

 ## Tutorials
 Tutorial examples are codes and environments written specifially for users to be able to download and set up their environment with no further actions needed.